-Since its introduction more than a decade ago, the Toyota Tacoma has been a mainstay of the compact-pickup segment.
-Typical advantages to a new or used Tacoma include a variety of body styles to choose from, useful off-road abilities, solid build quality and a better-than-average reputation for reliability and durability.
+Since its introduction more than two decades ago, the Toyota Tacoma has been a mainstay of the compact and midsize pickup segments.
+Typical advantages to a new or used Tacoma include a variety of body styles, strong off-road abilities, solid build quality and a better-than-average reputation for reliability and durability.

 Downsides are few.
-Even when modestly appointed, Toyota's compact pickup usually costs more than competing trucks from domestic manufacturers, and taller drivers might find the cabin of the first-generation Tacoma to be somewhat uncomfortable.
-But overall, the Toyota Tacoma is a very capable pickup and comes recommended for nearly all truck shoppers.
+Even when modestly appointed, Toyota's compact pickup usually costs more than competing trucks from domestic manufacturers, and taller drivers might find the cabin of the first- and second-generation Tacomas to be somewhat uncomfortable.
+But overall, the Toyota Tacoma is a very capable pickup and is recommended for nearly all truck shoppers.

 Used Toyota Tacoma Models

-The Tacoma nameplate dates back to 1995.
-It debuted in that year as a replacement for Toyota's long-running, and more simply named, "Pickup."
-This first-generation Tacoma is smaller than the one currently on sale but is still very capable and a fine choice for a used truck.
+The Tacoma made its debut in 1995 as a replacement for Toyota's long-running, and more simply named, "Pickup."
+This first-generation Tacoma is smaller than later models but is still very capable and a fine choice for a used truck.

-All first-generation Toyota Tacoma trucks came with one of two available four-cylinder engines or a 190-horsepower V6.
-Just like today, buyers could choose two- or four-wheel drive, along with either a five-speed manual transmission or four-speed automatic transmission.
+All first-generation Toyota Tacoma trucks came with one of two available four-cylinder engines or a 190-hp V6.
+Buyers could choose two- or four-wheel drive, along with either a five-speed manual transmission or four-speed automatic transmission.
 Tacomas from the 1990s came in either regular-cab or extended-cab (Xtracab) body styles.
 Unlike some competing trucks of this period, Tacoma Xtracabs lacked a third door to aid in rear-seat access.